Libya: Leptis Magna

 If you fancy a trip to the beach, Egypt’s Sinai peninsula has other options than the touristy beaches of Sharm al Sheikh.
 One example is the town of Nuweiba, on the eastern part of the peninsula, on the coast of the Gulf of Aqaba.
 Tiny Nuweiba offers only basic services and while most tourists might head for the bigger resort towns, Nuweiba is beloved by those in the know.
 “I’ve never felt so relaxed, so close to nature in my life,” says one visitor writing for the website Art of Backpacking.
 Also check out the Art of Backpacking for more beautiful Middle Eastern beaches off the beaten track.

 Unfortunately, it’s unlikely that we’ll be able to take a vacation on other planets in our lifetime.
 But not to worry – the next best thing might be the island of Socotra about 380 kilometres east of the coast of Yemen.
 The island’s isolation in the Indian Ocean means that it has developed unique nature and plant life, almost unlike anything else on Earth.
-Like the majestic Dragon Blood Trees pictured above, found only on Socotra.
+Like the majestic Dragon Blood Trees pictured below, found only on Socotra.

 Signup to our newsletter and follow us on Facebook and Twitter!

 Everyone knows Marrakesh, Casablanca, and Fez — Morocco’s famous cities.
 But venture outside the big city life and Morocco also boasts a number of fascinating smaller towns that are definitely worth visiting.
 One such town is Chefchaouen in the northwestern Rif Mountains.
 In Chefchaouen’s old town, almost every other house is coloured a shade of bright blue, creating an astonishing effect, a sea of blue — in addition to the charms of wandering the narrow streets and twisting alleys of any old Moroccan town.